dojo/docs/dojox/form.rst

 * :ref:`dojox.form.MultiComboBox <dojox/form/MultiComboBox>`

-  Extension to ComboBox to allow "tag" style input using a datastore using a delimeter.
+  Extension to ComboBox to allow "tag" style input using a datastore using a delimiter.

 * :ref:`dojox.form.PasswordValidator <dojox/form/PasswordValidator>`